No agreement reached at Trump-Kim summit in Hanoi: White House

 Trump and Kim left the venue of their talks, the French-colonial-era Metropole hotel, at 1.25pm local time, with no public signing ceremony after a morning of closed-door talks.

-A working lunch scheduled to take place after the leaders' discussions was also cut from the programme at the last minute.
+A working lunch scheduled to take place after the leaders' discussions was also cut from the programme at the last minute, and Trump moved up his press conference by two hours.

-Trump is due to hold a news conference at 2pm, about two hours earlier than planned.

 READ: Trump, Kim optimistic over nuclear talks